Up to 50% off sofas & mattresses — limited‑time deals.

 When a Sofa Bed Is the Right Choice

 A sofa bed makes the most sense when one room has to do two jobs.
-Think of a studio apartment where daytime floor space matters, or a home office that becomes a guest room once a month.
-In those situations, the value is not luxury.
+Think of a studio apartment where daytime floor space matters, or a home office that turns into a guest room a few times a month.
+In those situations, the value is not luxury for its own sake.
 It is space efficiency with a usable backup bed.
-Current retail guidance consistently frames sofa beds and sleeper sofas as solutions for small spaces and occasional guest sleeping.

 Pros and Cons of a Sofa Bed